yledoare/print-gogocarto/README.md

 This tool can generete PDF from a gogocarto map

+INSTALL

+* docker-compose up -d

 TODO

-* Add image for first page
+* Add image dynamic for first page
-* Using https://github.com/mpdf/mpdf to fix utf-8 decoding
+* Using https://github.com/mpdf/mpdf to fix utf-8 decoding ?